 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

-Fried Chicken is a staple Sunday Night Meal at my home.
-This Chicken Recipe is bursting with flavor and is a family favorite.
-All you need is Buttermilk and simple spices to create a simple fried chicken recipe that your entire family will love.
+Fried chicken is a staple Sunday night meal at my home.
+This recipe is bursting with flavor and is a family favorite.
+All you need is buttermilk and simple spices to create a simple fried chicken recipe that your entire family will love.

-If you have made Fried Chicken Breasts, Air Fryer Fried Chicken and Texas Roadhouse Country Fried Chicken Recipe then you are going to love this easy to make Fried Chicken.
+If you have made Fried Chicken Breasts, Air Fryer Southern Fried Chicken Recipe, Oven Fried Chicken, Chicken Cutlets and Texas Roadhouse Country Fried Chicken Recipe then you are going to love this easy to make recipe.
+You may even like this Hot Honey Chicken Sandwich.

-Bone-In Chicken Thighs, Wings, and Legs make the best Fried Chicken Recipe.
+Bone-in chicken thighs, wings, and legs make the best recipe.
 The chicken cooks golden brown in hot oil for a meal that will bring everyone to the table.

 Ingredients